dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2-0.md

 {{% /tab %}}
 {{< /tabpane >}}

 >__Note__:
+> - Only one of SecretProviderClass or Secret can be used at a time.
 > - If you are installing Authorization in a different namespace than `authorization`, edit the `namespace` field in this file to your namespace.